 Developing the Industrial Cassava Value Chain

-Executive Director, Chairman of the Executive Board
+Chief Executive Officer, Chairman of the Executive Board

 Looking back on 2018 there were so many highlights it’s hard to pick one.
 One of the programs that I’m really proud of though, and that is a good example of Collaborative Transformation, is the Industrial Cassava Program.
 Cassava is a root that has great potential as a food security crop, however it’s considered of low value due to its short shelf-live, typically deteriorating within 24 to 48 hours after harvesting.
 With the Industrial Cassava Program we aim to demonstrate that cassava processing in Africa, with smallholder inclusion, is sustainable and can cut post-harvest losses in half, so smallholder farmer income can increase tremendously.
 The extra power of this initiative is the value creation that it generates by processing the cassava in Africa.
 This leads to more business opportunities, higher export value, development of technology and knowledge and cuts post-harvest losses.

 Before the program was launched we reflected on the key challenges holding down cassava roots value chain development.
 What we saw is that for example food loss due to poor transportation infrastructure and delays occurs.
 Another challenge is the poor exchange of information between processors and farmers, leading to either surplus production or waste.